microsoft/ProjectOxford-ClientSDK/Emotion/Android/README.md

 API and related services.
 By submitting an image, you confirm you have consent from everyone in it.

+If you want to know what is the name of the expression with more value then you might call getExpressionName() from the Score class

 Contributing
 ============
 We welcome contributions and are always looking for new SDKs, input, and